Young woman remains in critical condition after Wicklow stabbing

 The injured woman is from Arklow and her family is well-known and highly respected within the town.

-A garda spokesman said the woman’s condition has not changed overnight and the man arrested over the incident remains in custody at Wickow Garda station.
+A Garda spokesman said the woman’s condition has not changed overnight and the man arrested over the incident remains in custody at Wicklow Garda station.

 It is understood the attacker fled the scene in a car after a neighbour intervened.
 Later on Saturday a man was arrested in Co Wicklow in connection with the incident.